Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Managing a Bank Account

-When you open and use a bank account, it is important to understand the fee structure so that you aren’t surprised by a debit memo on your monthly account statement.
+When you open a checking account or savings account, it’s important to understand the fee structure so that you aren’t surprised by a debit memo on your monthly account statement.
 Ask for a fee structure upon opening a new account, and monitor your statements closely to understand what fees are being assessed.

 As best as you can, check your checking account for low balances, and set up alerts for all transactions.
 It can also be wise to activate fraud alerts to help manage your banking security and protection.